mnot/thor/README.md

 ## Requirements

-Thor just requires Python 3.8 or greater.
+Thor just requires a current version of Python.

 Currently, it will run on most Posix platforms; specifically, those that offer one of `poll`, `epoll` or `kqueue`.